Skip to main content

 Who can appeal?

-1. If you made an application to the planning authority for a proposed development (The Applicant).
+1. If you applied to the planning authority for a proposed development (The Applicant), you can make a First Party Appeal.

-The decision date is the date that the planning authority’s chief executive's order is signed.
+You have four weeks starting on the date the planning authority makes its decision.
+The decision date is when the chief executive's order is signed.
 This is a strict time limit.

 Use our calendar